Art History and Mental Health: Surrealist Kay Sage

 As aforementioned, Sage authored an unpublished autobiography titled China Egg.
 Gryntaki notes how the egg was a recurring theme in Sage’s art, representative of her or a part of her that is fragile and vulnerable, lonely and isolated, “showing a prison of life and creativity that can hatch or be disparaged by predators.”
 Sherman notes that the work covers only her childhood up to her sister’s death in 1934, so perhaps it doesn’t offer specific insight into her own mental health, and it obviously doesn’t cover her mature years with (then without) Tanguy.
 But since it apparently is told through two voices and covers topics like the inconsistency of memory, I assume that there’s some richness there to be uncovered in terms of her own mind.
 If I find a copy, I’ll delve in.

 What do you see in Sage’s work as it relates to mental health?
 What resonates for you or doesn’t?
-Share your thoughts as I continue to put together my own about this interesting Surrealist artist!

-Sources: I wasn’t able to find any books about or by Kay Sage through my library, so I’m looking for those online now and hope to eventually add to my understanding of her through that reading.
+Source Note: I wasn’t able to find any books about or by Kay Sage through my library, so I’m looking for those online now and hope to eventually add to my understanding of her through that reading.
 I’d really like to get a copy of Judith Suther’s biography of her but so far the most inexpensive one I’ve found online is $80.
 So we’ll see.
 The online sources that I utilized for this initial exploration of Sage’s art and mental health are linked throughout this article.
 If you’re interested in her story, I recommend diving into those links!